This page explains how fine-grained access control works with Cloud Spanner change streams.

 spanner_info_reader and its members always see an unfiltered

 Because a change stream contains a separate copy of the data from the tracked tables and columns, be careful when granting users access to the change stream.
-The readers of the change stream can view data changes from the tracked tables and columns, even though they may not have
+The readers of the change stream can view data changes from the tracked tables and columns, even when they don't have

 SELECTprivileges on the tables and columns.
-Although it's more flexible to be able to set up separate controls on change streams and their tracked tables and columns, be aware of the potential risk, and ensure that you structure roles and privileges accordingly.
+Although it's more flexible to set up separate controls on change streams and their tracked tables and columns, there is a potential risk, so ensure that you structure database roles and privileges accordingly.
 For example, when revoking the

 SELECTprivilege on a table from a role, consider whether to also revoke